ASP: SELECTION PROCESS, CATEGORISATION AND PATHWAYS

 Team Australia for the Invictus and Warrior Games is open to both serving and former serving veterans of the regular or reserve Australian Defence Force (ADF) who have become wounded, injured or ill (WII) during or as a direct consequence of their service.

-The process of application begins with the ADF releasing an Expression of Interest (EOI) form for interested individuals to apply to be part of the Adaptive Sport Program (ASP).
+The process of application begins with an Expression of Interest (EOI) for interested individuals to apply to be part of the Adaptive Sports Program (ASP).
 The ASP is the program that prepares and trains individuals for the Invictus Games and Warrior Games, although an invitation to participate in the ASP does not guarantee selection in the Games.

 The selection process aims to identify the individuals that would benefit most from the experience in their recovery, rehabilitation and reintegration efforts.